fabriceyhc/nc_diversity_attacks/README.md

 ```

 ### Attacks
-There are several versions of the CW Atttack that we experimented with, but ultimately decided upon `cw_div4_attack`.
+There are several versions of the CW Atttack that we experimented with, but ultimately decided upon `cw_div4_attack` (Diversity v4).
 We also use the PGD whitebox attack (PGD v1).

 | Version | Loss Function | Scaling Constant | Regularizer | Adversary Selection |
 | - | - | - | - | - |